 To do this, you must shoot when there is soft light that creates soft shadows.
 There are a couple ways of doing this.
 You can either go out during sunrise, sunset, or cloudy conditions when the light isn’t harsh, or you can use your body or backpack to shield any harsh light that’s being cast on your macro scene.

-Like I said earlier, small scenes can be some of the most fun to photograph.
+Like I said earlier, small scenes can be some of the most fun for landscape photographer who want to look for unique photos for their portfolio.
 You can meander through paths looking for small plants, cacti, leaves, and flowers only to find that you’ve actually spent several hours of your day on your knees looking at the ground.
 This kind of technique can take some practice, so don’t be discouraged if you come back home and don’t like any of your photos once they’re on your computer screen.
 Learn from what you don’t like and go try again.